KiranYarashi/Dice_App-Flutter-/README.md

 ## Description

 The Flutter Dice App is a simple mobile application developed using the Flutter framework.
-It simulates the rolling of a pair of dice and provides a random result, just like rolling physical dice.
+It simulates the rolling of a  dice and provides a random result, just like rolling physical dice.

 ## Features